-One helpful tool is Life Stories.
-As we share who we are and what we have experienced, we grow in understanding each other; we offer grace and prayer for hurts and struggles; and we encourage and rejoice together over God’s goodness and faithfulness.
+Life stories allow us to share who we are and what we’ve experienced.
+We grow in understanding each other.
+As we listen, we offer grace and prayer for hurts and struggles and encourage and rejoice together over God’s goodness and faithfulness.

 I am at my best with friends whom I have known so long that it seems like forever.
-We have watched each other’s life stories unfold over time.
-We have learned that we can trust each other with who we really are.
-Life Stories have helped expand that group because they close my gaps in understanding who these women are and what they have experienced.
+We’ve watched each other’s life stories unfold over time.
+We’ve learned that we can trust each other with who we really are.
+Life stories have helped expand that group.
+They close my gaps in understanding who these women are and what they have experienced.

-It was different when we incorporated Life Stories into small groups in our women’s Bible studies, however.
-Because we also had a lesson to discuss each week and limited time together, we found that it was best to add a week to the study, giving each group time for everyone to share the same part of the story that day (which was usually about 3-4 weeks into the study).
+It was different when we incorporated life stories into small groups in our women’s Bible studies, however.
+Because we also had a lesson to discuss each week and limited time together, we found that it was best to add a week to the study focused only on our stories.
+That provided group time for everyone to share the same part of the story that day (which was usually about 3-4 weeks into the study).
 We generally began with Highlights or Heroes because Hardships and Heritage often involve hurtful memories, so we saved them for later.

 Each semester we set aside one or two days, depending on the calendar and the length of the study, to share one aspect of our stories.
 Women brought pictures or remembrances if they wanted.
 We set a time limit per person by dividing the time we had by the number of women who were there.